Kona Reeves

-Noah Gregory Kekoa Haaheo Pang-Potjes (born June 5, 1991) is an American professional wrestler.
+Noah Gregory Kekoa Haaheo Pang-Potjes (born June 5, 1991) is an American professional wrestler. currently performs on the independent circuit – predominantly for Boca Raton Championship Wrestling (BRCW).
 He is best known for his time in WWE, where he performed on their NXT brand under the ring name Kona Reeves.
-Pang-Potjes is currently performing on the independent circuit and he also appears for Boca Raton Championship Wrestling.

 Professional wrestling career

 Independent circuit (2013–2014, 2021– Present)

 Pang-Potjes was trained to be a professional wrestler by Afa Anoa'i at the Wild Samoan Pro Wrestling Training Center.
 He wrestled for World Xtreme Wrestling under the ring name Noah Kekoa, where he held the WXW Heavyweight Championship.